 David and Andy also visited the extensive showroom, one of the largest at any manufacturer in this country.
 Here, if any confirmation was required, it was clearly apparent that if a garden product is made from timber, then it is more than likely to be supplied by Forest.

 As for the future, Forest are preparing for a busy winter, stocking up on fencing panels in case replacements are required to repair any significant storm damage and they are already planning ahead for the spring when products such as raised beds and cold frames will be in demand.

-To improve customer service, it's always important to gain an insight on how our suppliers operate, understanding the processes involved transforming basic materials into the finished product that we offer on GardenSite.
-In this respect our day visiting Forest's HQ proved very informative, and we wish to thank our hosts for their hospitality.
+To improve customer service, it's always important to gain an insight into how our suppliers operate, understanding the processes involved in transforming basic materials into the finished product that we offer on GardenSite.
+In this respect, our day visiting Forest's HQ proved very informative, and we wish to thank our hosts for their hospitality.